 Set the payment date as the date of the last donation, and specify the other required fields.

 Make sure that Gift Aid allowed is checked.

-Note: usually not all sponsors will UK taxpayers, so not all payments written on a sponsor form are eligible for Gift Aid.
+Note: It's usually the case that not all sponsors will be UK taxpayers, so not all payments written on a sponsor form are eligible for Gift Aid.
 In this case, you should create separate sponsorship payments in Beacon:

 - One totalling all Gift Aid-able donations (with Gift Aid allowed checked)

 - One for non-Gift Aid-able donations (with Gift Aid allowed unchecked)

 In Beacon, the eligibility criteria changes when a payment is marked as a sponsorship: